Jump to:

 However, this doesn’t take away the fact that MGS V is really fun.
 Sure, you can play it as classic Snake, but you’re also given a ton of guns, explosives, and other gadgets to change things up.

-Thanks to enemies adapting to your playstyle, every encounter is always fresh and guaranteed to keep you on your toes, making this one of the most unsettling open-world games I’ve ever played.
+Thanks to enemies adapting to your playstyle, every encounter is always fresh and guaranteed to keep you on your toes, making this one of the best open-world games I’ve played.

 3. Dishonored 1 & 2